Gelsådalen & Stensbæk Plantage - Gram

 History of the area

-The entire area at Gelsådalen is old borderland.
-The Danish-German border followed a stretch of the Gelsåen from 1865 - 1920.
-Around the year 1900, 2 large heath farms Åskovgård and Hedeagergård burned down two years apart, and during this period heath agriculture was in decline, and therefore the farms were not rebuilt.
+The whole area by Gelsådalen is an old border country.
+The Danish-German border followed a stretch of Gelsåen from 1865 - 1920.
+Around 1900, 2 large heath farms Åskovgård and Hedeagergård burned down at two-year intervals, and during this period heath farming was in decline, and therefore the farms were not rebuilt.

-The Prussian state bought both farms as well as the land for Stensbæk Kro, and started planting Stensbæk Plantage in 1904.
-The Germans bought the area with money they had received in war reparations from France after the war between the 2 countries in 1870 - 1871.
-The area remained part of Germany until 1920.
+The Prussian state bought both farms and the land for Stensbæk Kro, and started planting Stensbæk Plantage in 1904.
+The Germans bought the area for money they had received in war compensation from France after the war between the two countries in 2 - 1870.
+The area remained part of Germany until 1871.

-Stensbæk Plantage is dominated by flying sand, because it lies on a sand-covered part of the moorland, which is cut through by Gelsåen and Gelsådalen.
+Stensbæk Plantage is dominated by fly sand because it is located on a sand-covered part of the heath plain, which is intersected by Gelsåen and Gelsådalen.

-In Stensbæk Plantage there are very few burial mounds.
-Near one of the old bull driving roads, Gelsbrovej, on Åskov Hede are 3 smaller burial mounds.
-From Vadestedet at Gelsbro, the studs were driven over the heath to Toldboden, where Åskovgård was located, until it burned down.
+In Stensbæk Plantage there are only a few burial mounds.
+Near one of the old stud driver roads, Gelsbrovej, on Åskov Hede are 3 smaller burial mounds.
+From Vadestedet by Gelsbro, the studs were driven across the heath to Toldboden, where Åskovgård lay, until it burned down.

-At Åskov Hede you can see the remains of a large stone.
-The legend says that a treasure is hidden under the stone.
-Treasure hunters tried to blast the stone away because they didn't have the patience to wait for the stone to turn on its own.
-According to legend, the stone turned when it could smell bread being baked.
-However, the explosion failed and the remains of the stone are still there.
+At Åskov Hede you can see the remains of a large rock.
+Legend has it that a treasure was hidden under the stone.
+Treasure hunters tried to blow the stone away because they did not have the patience to wait for the stone to turn on its own.
+According to legend, the stone turned when it could smell that bread was being baked.
+The blast failed, however, and the remains of the stone are still found.

 Updated by: Destination Sønderjylland - Haderslev | bureau@visithaderslev.dk